-Most memorable Super Bowl national anthem performances, from Whitney Houston to Christina Aguilera
+Most memorable Super Bowl national anthem performances, from Whitney Houston to Lady Gaga

-With Demi Lovato announced as the national anthem singer for Super Bowl LIV, we can look forward to a powerhouse performance in February.
+With Jazmine Sullivan and Eric Church announced as the national anthem singers for Super Bowl LV, we can look forward to a powerhouse performance in February.
 Still, not everyone who's had that responsibility has lived up to expectations.
-While we've watched artists like Whitney Houston and Beyonce dazzle the audience, we've also seen (quite talented) musicians like Christina Aguilera do too much and blow their shot.
+While we've watched artists like Whitney Houston, Lady Gaga and Cher dazzle the audience, we've also seen (quite talented) musicians like Christina Aguilera do too much and blow their shot.
 But good or bad, at least they're not forgettable.
 Click through the rest of the gallery to see the most memorable Super Bowl national anthems.

 Cheryl Ladd, Super Bowl XIV (1980)